KxSystems/docs/docs/interfaces/mqtt/examples.md

 ## Example

-The example below outlines a minimal use case which publishs data on multiple topics from kdb+ to a mosquitto broker and subscribes to these topics from a separate kdb+ process.
-This is achieved following steps below
+The example below outlines a minimal use case which publishes data on multiple topics from kdb+ to a mosquitto broker and subscribes to these topics from a separate kdb+ process.
+This is achieved following the steps outlined below

 * Open a mosquitto broker on the default localhost `tcp://localhost:1883`.
 * From the examples folder, start two q processes.